raimuucka/ArduinoSTM32wiki/Maple-and-Maple-mini.md

 * SerialUSB is now just called Serial
 * HardwareSPI is now called SPI and does not need to be instantiated as part of the sketch, as its instantiated as part of the SPI class when it is included via #include <SPI.h>
+* Referenced to the BOARD LED and the BUTTON have been removed from the core headers because they only apply to the Maple and Maple mini